rosskirkpat/kscaler/README.md

 Not unless you tell it to. kscaler was intended to be a "scale until it breaks" tool.
 With that design in mind, I opted to make cleanup a manual task as the easier solution would be to tear down and build a new kubernetes cluster.

-- How can I tell revvy to cleanup the resources it creates?
+- How can I tell kscaler to cleanup the resources it creates?

-`kscaler cleanup` will attempt to perform a deletion on every resource it created by looking for the `revvy-made-this: true` label on each resource in the specified k8s cluster. revvy will prompt for confirmation prior to starting the cleanup unless `--approve` is also passed.
+`kscaler cleanup` will attempt to perform a deletion on every resource it created by looking for the `kscaler-made-this: true` label on each resource in the specified k8s cluster. revvy will prompt for confirmation prior to starting the cleanup unless `--approve` is also passed.

 ## Should I run this in production?